thanusri7012/Skill_testing_platform/README.markdown

     - Multiple Choice Questions (MCQs)
     - Simple coding quizzes
     - Debugging challenges
-    - Also, the users can edit and delete the tests using their pass keys.
+    - Also, the users can edit and delete the tests using their pass keys.**(Pass Key : 1234)**
+    - The teacher created the test.
+If they want to delete or edit it, they can use their pass key to do so, ensuring that only the teacher who created it can make changes.
   - Take tests and submit answers for evaluation.
 - **AI-Generated Personalized Feedback**:
   - After test submission, receive detailed feedback such as: